A Blueprint for the Future: Restoring Florida Keys National Marine Sanctuary

 Appendix C - Draft Programmatic Agreement

 How it works

-NOAA will release a draft environmental impact statement, known as the Restoration Blueprint, for public comment.
-The proposal will include recommended changes to the current management plan, zoning, and regulations that have been in effect since 1997.
+NOAA has released a draft environmental impact statement, known as the Restoration Blueprint, for public comment.
+The proposal includes recommended changes to the current management plan, zoning, and regulations that have been in effect since 1997.

 How to get involved

 Public comments will be accepted in person, online, and by mail through January 31, 2020.
 The public comment period will span two Sanctuary Advisory Council meetings and will include opportunities for engagement, including public meetings.

 Go to the Federal eRulemaking Portal, www.regulations.gov.
 Use docket number NOAA-NOS-2019-0094.